-- Current Lead times: Lead times are 15-16 weeks for all new orders.
-I thank everyone for their orders.
-It’s been a crazy crazy spring in terms of incoming orders and I super appreciate the support and the ‘buying local’ and ‘buying Canadian‘.
+- Current Lead times: Lead times are 17+ weeks for all new orders.
+It is recommended at the current time to place your orders for the Spring now.
+I super appreciate the support and the ‘buying local’ and ‘buying Canadian‘.
 I will continue to update this as orders progress.

 - Custom Items : Reminder all products sold on this page are custom made.
 So lead times apply.
 The Only exception is if the item is in a Ready-to-Ship page.
 For example..
 Ready-to-ship Tarps etc.

 - COVID-19 – Please allow for disruptions / delays.

 Production continues, day to day operations may be shortened on odd days.
 Never fear, the sewing machines keep on sewing.

 Postal system has been affected (they are saying expect busy ‘like Christmas busy’ longer shipping delays.

 - You, Safety and Your Gear. ( terms and conditions)* Please be careful using your hammock.